-The Epidemiology Main category had 115 respondents of whom 70% selected the question “What interventions (e.g., household contact tracing; early, routine DST for all TB cases) are effective at reducing nosocomial infection?
+The Epidemiology Main category had 115 participants of whom 70% selected the question “What interventions (e.g., household contact tracing; early, routine DST for all TB cases) are effective at reducing nosocomial infection?
 What is the impact of these interventions?”
 More than 40% also selected “In countries without current, representative data on the burden of drug-resistant TB, what is the burden?
 (How) can non-representative data be used to improve estimates of DR-TB?” and “What ecologic or population-level characteristics predict resistance incidence, acquisition and/or amplification, transmission, outcomes: regimens; population burden of other diseases (e.g., HIV); degree of public-private mix in TB control; geography or socio-economic status?”
 (Figure 5a) These were all ranked in the top 5 (Figure 5b).
 The topics with the fewest selections & lowest rankings included the role of strain and resistance patterns as predictors of epidemiologic indicators.

-Lastly among 113 respondents to the Management of Contacts Main category, more than 80% selected, “What are optimal drugs, combinations, and durations for LTBI in known contacts of MDR-TB patients?” as a priority (Figure 6a).
+Lastly among 113 participants to the Management of Contacts Main category, more than 80% selected, “What are optimal drugs, combinations, and durations for LTBI in known contacts of MDR-TB patients?” as a priority (Figure 6a).
 Additionally, more than 60% identified, “What biomarkers can be used to distinguish infection from disease?” and “Are there biomarkers markers that can identify who, among infected contacts, is most likely to develop active disease?” and “What are the best methods for preventing household transmission?“.
 In addition to these four, “How can vaccines be developed to prevent infection?” was ranked among the top five in this category (Figure 6b, scores 3.17-4.01).
 In contrast, topics on post-exposure vaccines, averting nosocomial transmission, and individualization of prophylactic treatment were lower priorities.

 In the final part of the survey, which asked participants to select across Subcategories of the Main categories (Lab Support, Treatment Strategy, Programmatically Relevant Research, Epidemiology and Management of Contacts), the top choice was short regimens (3.29), including in heavily exposed populations (5.15); prevention and identification of secondary cases (through treatment, prophylaxis, vaccines and casefinding, improved diagnostics for difficult-to-diagnose populations); as well as implementation research (Figure 7).